foundryvtt/dnd5e/wiki/Activity-Type-Summon.md

 #### Summoning Level

 When summoning occurs the process always has an associated level.
-For spells, this is based on the level at which the spell is cast, but for Summon activities on other items it varies depending on whether the *Class Identifier* is populated.
+For spells, this is based on the level at which the spell is cast, but for Summon activities on other items it varies depending on whether the *Class Identifier* on the "Identity" tab is populated.
 If provided, then the summoning level will be based on the character’s level in that specific class, otherwise it will use the character’s overall level.

 ![Summon Sheet - Profiles Tab, Level Limits](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/summoning/summoning-profiles-level-limits.jpg)